mariahhavro/CPS240FinanceApp/README.md

 ## Running and Installation
 Tested and Verified to work on the IDE Eclipse.
 Simply launch the project as you would any other program.
 No special parameters or measures are necessary for running the project.

+## Talk about how to add in an account

 ## Class Breakdown

 ### Accounts